myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 For our example we will use a Raspberry Pi 3.
 We recommend that you install the <a href="https://www.raspberrypi.org/downloads/raspbian/" target="_blank">Raspbian OS</a> onto your Pi.
 Raspbian comes with the GNU compiler, making it easy for us to write code for our project.

 1. Power on your Raspberry Pi.
 Connect the power adapter to your Raspberry Pi.
 2. Connect the Pi to the Internet.
 Connect your Raspberry Pi to the Internet using an Ethernet cable.
-Or, if you have a Wi-Fi dongle setup already this works too.
+Or, if you have a Wi-Fi dongle setup already, this works too.
 3. Make sure the Raspbian operating system is installed.
 Cayenne works with Jessie OS versions of Raspbian.
 Please make sure one of these is pre-installed to the sd card.
 If you need to install the Raspbian operating system, <a href="https://www.raspberrypi.org/downloads/raspbian/" target="_blank">click here</a>.

    <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160128155812/raspberry-pi-actual.png" width="600" height="610" alt="Raspberry Pi"></p>